PT By State Series

 Best Cities to Be a Personal Trainer in Iowa

-When it comes to population size, cities in Iowa can be considered small.
+Regarding population size, Iowa’s cities can be considered small.

 The largest city, Des Moines, only has a population of just over 200 thousand residents.